GautamGupta/bb-legacy-plugins/wordpress-bbpress-syncronization/trunk/readme.txt

 **WordPress part may be downloaded [here](http://wordpress.org/extend/plugins/wordpress-bbpress-syncronization/)**

 When you post comment to WordPress it automatically mirroring in bbPress and back.
-Please note, only beta now.
-See below how you can help.

 REQUIREMENTS: